grafana/configparser/README.md

 * stricter validation and parsing of section headers
 * add method to retrieve values without comments (ValueOfWithoutComments() )
 * add lots of unit tests (see `extra_test.go`)
+* only "=" is allowed as key-value delimiter (not ":" because our values may contain it)
+* only "#" is allowed to start comments (not ";" because our values may contain it)